vincent2v/photobooth/FAQ.md

 ```
 sudo apt-get install motion
 ```
-Also a Webcam is required and /etc/motion/motion.conf needs to be changed to your needs (e.g. starting on boot, using videoX, resolution etc.)
+Also a Webcam is required and /etc/motion/motion.conf needs to be changed to your needs (e.g. starting on boot, using videoX, resolution etc.).

-Once this is done you need to change the background URL path inside the style.css, search and replace:
+Once this is done you need to change the background URL path inside the style.css, search and replace `../img/bg.jpg`.
+Example:
 ```
 -   background: url(../img/bg.jpg)
 +   background: url(http://127.0.0.1:8081)